senthalan2/react-native-paysprint-onboarding/README.md

 #### 1. Add `.aar` dependency

-By default, the package includes the **Pay Sprint UAT Mobile SDK** `.aar` file inside `react-native-paysprint-onboarding/android/libs`.
+By default, the package includes the **Pay Sprint Live Mobile SDK** `.aar` file inside `react-native-paysprint-onboarding/android/libs`.

 If you want to use a different `.aar` file as mentioned in the ([Pay Sprint Onboarding Mobile SDK Docs](https://pay-sprint.readme.io/reference/onboarding-mobile-sdk)), follow the steps below: